-Report each cancellation of securities acquired under the normal course issuer bid as a separate transaction using the relevant nature of transaction code 38 -
+Report each cancellation of securities acquired under the normal course issuer bid as a separate transaction using the relevant nature of transaction code 38 - Redemption/retraction/cancellation/repurchase.

-Redemption/retraction/cancellation/repurchase.

 4.3.3.2 How do I report acquisitions under an automatic securities purchase plan (including employee share purchase plans (ESOPs) and dividend reinvestment plans (DRIPs))?
+[Revised August 19, 2005]

 Under NI 55-101, you can report acquisitions of securities under an automatic securities purchase plan such as an ESOP or DRIP for the calendar year within 90 calendar days of the end of the calendar year.
-If, however, you dispose of or transfer any securities you acquired under the ESOP on DRIP during the year, both the acquisition and disposition/transfer of those securities must be reported within 10 calendar days of the disposition.
+If, however, you dispose of or transfer any securities you acquired under the ESOP on DRIP during the year (other than as part of a 'specified disposition of securities' under NI 55-101), both the acquisition and disposition/transfer of those securities must be reported within 10 calendar days of the disposition.